How Does Mortgage Interest Work? Everything You Need To Know

 If a sign-in page does not automatically pop up in a new tab, click here

 Multiple factors contribute to your monthly mortgage payment.
-By breaking it down, you can better understand principal and interest along with other crucial costs.
-Some you should know include:
+By breaking it down, you can better understand principal and interest along with other crucial costs detailed below.

 - Principal: The principal is the original amount you borrow.
 A portion of your mortgage payment goes toward it each month, starting out small.
-As you pay your mortgage, the amount increases, and the portion you put toward interest decreases.
+As you pay your mortgage, the amount of your monthly payment that goes toward the principal balance increases, and the portion that goes to interest decreases.

 - Interest: Interest essentially acts as a fee for taking on the risk of loaning you money.
 Your interest rate, which is a percentage of your mortgage amount, directly impacts how much you pay in total.
-A fixed-rate mortgage only has one rate, but adjustable-rate mortgages fluctuate depending on market indexes.
-Your interest may also compound, meaning interest builds on top of your original loan balance and previously built interest.
+A fixed-rate mortgage only has one rate for the life of the loan, but the rate on an adjustable-rate mortgage will fluctuate with the market.
+Your interest may also compound, meaning it builds on top of your original loan balance and previously built interest.

-- Taxes: Some homeowners may pay real estate or property taxes as part of their monthly mortgage payments.
-The total due splits into monthly payments that you make over the year.
-Your lender collects them and holds them in escrow until tax time.
+- Taxes: Most homeowners may pay real estate taxes – otherwise known as property taxes – as part of their monthly mortgage payments.
+The total due in real estate taxes each year is broken into monthly payments.
+Your lender collects these payments and holds them in escrow until tax time.

-- Insurance: Certain borrowers may have to pay mortgage insurance in addition to their regular mortgage repayment.
-This typically applies to borrowers who put less than 20% down, or those with FHA loans.
+- Mortgage Insurance: Some borrowers pay mortgage insurance in addition to their regular mortgage repayment.
+You’ll pay mortgage insurance if you have an FHA loan or put less than 20% down on a conventional loan.

-- Term/length: Most mortgages come with 15-, 20-, or 30-year terms.
-The longer your term/length, the higher your interest rate will probably be.
-However, since the payments spread out over a longer time, your monthly payments will likely be lower.
+- Term/length: Most mortgages come with a 15-, 20- or 30-year The longer your term/length, the higher your interest rate will probably be.
+However, since the payments are spread out over a longer time, your monthly payments will likely be lower.